Spherical aberration

-In optics, spherical aberration (SA) is a type of aberration found in optical systems that have elements with spherical surfaces.
+In optics, spherical aberration is a type of aberration found in optical systems that have elements with spherical surfaces.
 This phenomenon commonly affects lenses and curved mirrors, as these components are often shaped in a spherical manner for ease of manufacturing.
 Light rays that strike a spherical surface off-centre are refracted or reflected more or less than those that strike close to the centre.
 This deviation reduces the quality of images produced by optical systems.
 The effect of spherical aberration was first identified in the 11th century by Ibn al-Haytham who discussed it in his work Kitāb al-Manāẓir.

 Overview

 A spherical lens has an aplanatic point (i.e., no spherical aberration) only at a lateral distance from the optical axis that equals the radius of the spherical surface divided by the index of refraction of the lens material.

 Spherical aberration makes the focus of telescopes and other instruments less than ideal.
 This is an important effect, because spherical shapes are much easier to produce than aspherical ones.
 In many cases, it is cheaper to use multiple spherical elements to compensate for spherical aberration than it is to use a single aspheric lens.

+Spherical aberration caused by a loupe.
+The center is sharp while the edges are blurred.

 "Positive" spherical aberration means rays near the outer edge of a lens are bent more than would be predicted for an ideal lens.
 "Negative" spherical aberration means such rays are bent less than would be predicted.

 The effect is proportional to the fourth power of the diameter and inversely proportional to the third power of the focal length, so it is much more pronounced at short focal ratios, i.e., "fast" lenses.

 Longitudinal sections through a focused beam with negative (top row), zero (middle row), and positive spherical aberration (bottom row).
 The lens is to the left.